-However if you are using the Windows operating system for your Mascot Server and the default IIS web server,
+However if you are using the Windows operating system for your Mascot Server and the default IIS web server, you can hit a 4 GB upload limit.

 There are a number of ways around this limit such as using Mascot Daemon on the same computer as Mascot Server, so the searches are submitted on the command line, moving from the IIS web server to Apache or using Mascot Distiller for peak picking and merging the results there.